KFuczek/frontend-assignment-master/README.md

 To buld do:
 > `$ npm run bild`

+To install dependencies do:
+> `$ npm install`

 App listening on localhost on port `3000`.

-Don't forget to run the server.
+Don't forget to run the server and install npm dependencies.

 Bundle size is about 150KB.